Vector Autoregressive Evolution for Dynamic Multi-Objective Optimisation: Introduction

 \section{Introduction}

 \IEEEPARstart{D}{ynamic} multi-objective optimisation problems (DMOPs) refer to optimisation problems with multiple objectives to be optimised simultaneously in dynamic environments that make problems change over time \cite{Farina2004deb,Jiang2022survey}.
 Representative dynamics in DMOPs include dynamic constraints, time-dependent fitness landscapes and time-varying number of objectives/variables.
 The solution to DMOPs is a sequence of Pareto-optimal sets (PS) each representing the tradeoff between objectives at a particular time of changing environments.
 The mapping of PS from its decision space to objective space is a sequence of Pareto-optimal fronts (PF).
-DMOPs have been increasingly studied due to their significance in both fundamental and applied research \cite{Zhang2008rm,Eaton2017ACO,Zhang2011AIS}.
+DMOPs have been increasingly studied due to their significance in both fundamental and applied research \cite{Eaton2017ACO,Zhang2011AIS,huang2023large,fu2022multiobjective,peng2021multiobjective}.

 The multi-objective and dynamic nature of DMOPs distinguishes them from static optimisation problems that have been well documented in the literature, thus requiring effort to develop algorithms to solve them.
-Dynamic multi-objective evolutionary algorithms (DMOEAs) have been popularly used to solve DMOPs by employing a population of agents to search for the PS/PF, under Darwin's theory of evolution.
-After two decades of research, many DMOEAs have been developed for dynamic multi-objective optimisation (DMO).
+Evolutionary algorithms (EAs \cite{yu2021dynamic,yang2022local}) have been popularly used to solve DMOPs by employing a population of agents to search for the PS/PF, under Darwin's theory of evolution.
+After two decades of research, many dynamic multi-objective EAs (DMOEAs) have been developed for dynamic multi-objective optimisation (DMO).
 These algorithms differ mainly in how changes are handled when detected, and they can be classified into different categories.